hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/13_TOWARDS_REPRESSION.md

 of organising the picketing at the liquor shops.
 This movement lasted for about a month.
 Then he attended the Provincial Conference at Dhulia.
-To top all, came the bomb (30th April), changing the poHtical atmosphere in its entirety.
+To top all, came the bomb (30th April), changing the political atmosphere in its entirety.
 It threw the shadow of misfortune and failure over every public activity.
 The Samartha-Vidyalaya was subsequently suppressed by